Where Does ½mv² Come From?

 This is correct.
 It is also, in an important sense, incomplete.

 "Same force, same acceleration" describes the rate at which bars are added to the stack.
-It says nothing about the bars themselves — their length, their individual cost, the growing effort required to place each new one.
-Newton accounts for the quantity of momentum added, and quietly ignores its quality.
+It says nothing about the velocity at which each bar was added — and that velocity is exactly where energy hides.

 This is not a flaw in the mathematics.
 It is a flaw in what the mathematics is asked to describe.